Modeling and simulation: Modeling and Simulation Body of Knowledge

 The M&S BoK Index is a set of pointers providing handles so that subject information content can be denoted, identified, accessed, and manipulated.

+The President of the Society for Modeling and Simulation International (SCS) commissioned three fellows of SCS - Tuncer Ören, Bernard P. Zeigler, and Andreas Tolk - to compile the M&S BoK into a book.
+The project was finished in 2022 and the book was published by Springer Nature in their series on Simulation Foundations, Methods, and Applications:

 Summary

 Three activities have to be conducted and orchestrated to ensure success: